Camille Sivelle

 prof_pic.png

 Hi !
-I'm a PhD student in security and privacy for XR at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
-I work in the Department of Information Security and Communication Technology, under the supervision of Associate Professor Katrien De Moor.
+I'm a PhD student, working in usable privacy for Extended Reality at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+I work in the Department of Information Security and Communication Technology, under the supervision of Professor Katrien De Moor.

 I received a M.S. in Information Security from the Université de Lorraine and I graduated from the Ecole des Mines de Nancy (Nancy, France).
 Prior to starting my PhD, I worked as a Research Engineer in I-Iot security for CEA-Leti (Grenoble, France).